openvinotoolkit/openvino/docs/ops/comparison/IsInf_10.md

 **Short description**: *IsInf* performs element-wise mapping of infinite values to True.

 **Detailed description**: *IsInf* performs element-wise mapping of infinite values to true and other values to false.
-Attributes `detect_negative` and `detect_positive` can be used to control mapping of nagative and positive infinities.
+Attributes `detect_negative` and `detect_positive` can be used to control the mapping of negative and positive infinities.

 **Attributes**